You will find frequently asked questions in the FAQ section below.

 - on the sister ships: for passengers staying in one of the staterooms on deck 6,

-- on the PONANT Explorers: for passengers staying in one of the two large suites located to the rear of deck 5.
+- on the PONANT Explorers: for passengers staying in one of the Privilege and Grand Deluxe Suites and on the Shipowner’s Suite.

 Can I exchange currency on board?

 No, there is no Bureau de Change on board our ships.
 We advise you to exchange your currency through your bank or at an international airport.

 An account will be opened for you when you first board the ship for any expenses you make whilst on board: for example, at the boutique, premium drinks at the bar, using the laundry service, or for excursions.
 A partial bill can be produced by reception at any time during the voyage.

 We invite you to leave an imprint of your credit card at reception.
 The bill, along with the receipt of your card payment, will be left in your stateroom the day before disembarkation.
 As the on-board accounts are closed on the day before disembarkation, any further payment after 10 pm on this day will have to be made in cash.
 This also applies to those who have reserved two or more consecutive cruises.